mabushelbaia/final-exams-scrapper/README.md

 pip install -r requirements.txt
 ```

-3. since the websites uses cloudflare, you need to get the html page and save it as `index.html` in the same directory as the script.
+3. since the websites uses cloudflare, you need to get the html page manually and save it as `index.html` in the same directory as the script.
 4. run the script

 ```bash